arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/usb-data-logging/content.md

 ### Writing Data to a USB Memory Stick

-The example code shown below shows how to interface an Opta™ device with a USB memory stick, storing readings from four analog inputs into a file on the USB memory stick:
+The example code shown below shows how to interface an Opta™ device with a USB memory stick, storing readings from its four analog inputs into a .`.txt` file on a USB memory stick:

 ```arduino
 /**